mariohernandez/mariohernandezio/src/blog/vitejs.md

 ### Configure rules for ESLint and Stylelint

 Both ESLint and Stylelint use configuration files where we can configure the various rules we want to enforce when writing code.
-The files they use are `eslint.config.js` and `.stylint.js` respectively.
-For the purpose of this post, we are only goin to add the **.stylelintrc.yml** in which we have defined some basic CSS linting rules.
+The files they use are `eslint.config.js` and `.stylelintrc.yml` respectively.
+For the purpose of this post, we are only goin to add the **.stylelintrc.yml** in which we have defined basic CSS linting rules.

-* In the root of your theme, create a new file called **.stylintrc.yml** (mind the dot)
+* In the root of your theme, create a new file called **.stylelintrc.yml** (mind the dot)
 * Inside **.stylelintrc.yml**, add the following code:

 {% raw %}